librato/librato-rails/README.md

 OR provide `METRICS_EMAIL` and `METRICS_API_KEY` environment variables.
 If both env variables and a config file are present, environment variables will take precendence.

 Note that using a configuration file allows you to specify configurations per-environment.
+Submission will be disabled in any environment without credentials.
 However, if environment variables are set they will be used in any environment (including `development` or `test`).

 Full information on configuration options is available on the [configuration wiki page](https://github.com/librato/metrics-rails/wiki/Configuration).